 A multivitamin may help provide missing nutrients

 Millions of Americans take a daily multivitamin.
 Health experts agree that certain groups of people can clearly benefit from a multivitamin, especially women who are pregnant or may become pregnant.
-Others may not need a multivitamin, recent studies show, because most Americans get plenty of nutrients from their daily diet; however, most experts say there is no harm in taking a daily multivitamin and it might help with nutrient balance if, for example, you can't stand eating your veggies, or eat a restricted diet for weight-loss purposes.
+Others may not need a multivitamin, recent studies show, because the majority of Americans get plenty of nutrients from their daily diet.
+However, most experts say there is no harm in taking a daily multivitamin and it might help with nutrient balance if, for example, you can't stand eating your veggies, or eat a restricted diet for whatever reason.

 For most healthy adults, taking a daily vitamin will not cause any problems.
-However, if you have any health concerns or pre-existing conditions, always check with your health care provider before taking any supplement.
-Many ingredients in multivitamins can interfere with medications you may already take.
-For example, vitamin K can interfere with blood thinners.
+However, if you have any health concerns, pre-existing conditions, or take other supplements or medications, always check with your health care provider before adding a multivitamin into your regimen.
+Sometimes the ingredients in multivitamins can interfere with medications you may already take; for example, vitamin K can interfere with blood thinners.
 Also check with your child's pediatrician before giving your child a multivitamin.
 We do not cover multivitamins for children because most experts say you should not give your child supplements without a specific recommendation from a health-care provider.

 A daily multivitamin is a must for some women